Paul-Robineau/Processing-CO2InnO-H2-CHP-Demonstrator-outputs/README.md

 This repository contains the Jupyter Notebooks allowing to process numerical outputs of a TEA (Techno-Economic Assessment) OpenModelica model which code is also available in Github under the name [CO2InnO-H2-CHP-Demonstrator](https://github.com/IKKUengine/CO2InnO-H2-CHP-Demonstrator).
 It is used for the study of decentralized energy systems (DES) based on hydrogen use (H₂) and using H₂ in an internal combustion engine for combined heat & power (ICE-CHP).

-The processing is required order to extract relevant data for a LCA (Life-Cycle Assessment) study of the system modeled from a TEA approach.
-The results dataset of the LCIA and the dedicated processing notebooks are hosted in a companion repository.
+The processing is required order to extract relevant data for a LCA (Life-Cycle Assessment) study of the system modeled from a TEA approach and allow to interactively generate relevant visualizations.
+The results dataset of the LCA and the dedicated processing notebooks are hosted in a companion repository.

 ## System model boundaries